 Surgical Mission Pictures and Stories

 This little boy came to us with a cleft lip which we repaired.
-This is him and his mother the first day post-op.
+This is him and his nurse during the first day post-op.
 He also has a cleft palate.
 Hopefully we will see him again next year for this repair that will allow him to eat and speak properly.

 This little girl has a primary cleft lip.
 The palate is whole.
 One trip to see us will make her like a normal child.
 By the way, these children don’t like warm water for their baths.
 They are used to harsh conditions and few baths in cold water.